Post 420 Recovery: Get 15% off your med card!

 The NuggMD Promise

-We are a team of cannabis and technology professionals focused on connecting you with state-licensed doctors.
+We are a team of cannabis and technology professionals focused on connecting you with state-licensed practitioners.
 We believe all people deserve access to medical cannabis if they think it might improve their quality of life.
 Since our founding in 2015, we’ve held ourselves and our partners to the highest standards to ensure every patient we serve is able to access reliable cannabis information, trustworthy medical practitioners, and proactive updates on the cannabis healthcare ecosystem and legislation that may affect their experience as a medical cannabis patient.

-Whether you’re a cannabis connoisseur or thinking of becoming a first-time medical marijuana patient, our network of doctors will listen to your needs and give you an honest opinion about whether they think cannabis can help.
+Whether you’re a cannabis connoisseur or thinking of becoming a first-time medical marijuana patient, our network of practitioners will listen to your needs and give you an honest opinion about whether they think cannabis can help.

-Get Your Card Billed only if approved.
+Get Approved Today Billed only if approved.

 Frequently asked.
 Frequently answered.